01 of 09

 Not everyone desires the level of enthusiastic drama displayed in the colorful pink bedroom featured here, but it sure is fun to look at.
 Designed by Woodson & Rummerfield's House of Design, this eclectic and glamorous bedroom looks like it could belong to a princess or film star.
 The strong salmon pink walls easily hold their own against the equally bold furniture and window treatments, to say nothing of the magnificent mural at the head of the bed.
 But because all of the furnishings... are neutral in color (actually transparent in the case of the posts on the bed), the overall effect is stunning but not overly stimulating.
 Takeaway tip: if you want to use very strong color on your walls, balance it out with neutrals in the furniture, floors and accessories.Continue to 5 of 9 below.

 Sophisticated Girl's Bedroom

 Who says a girl's pink bedroom has to be sweet and cutesy?
-This fresh -- and yet sophisticated -- room designed by The Way We Are shows off a French-inspired toile de jouy patterned headboard, fun window treatments, and just-enough-pattern bedding that added all together, creates a great design that would not only thrill just about any young girl, it would equally delight most teens and even adults.
-Plus, this room can be transformed easily into a guest bedroom by changing out the accents,... such as new decorative pillows and artwork.Continue to 6 of 9 below.
+This fresh and yet sophisticated room shows off a French-inspired patterned headboard, fun wallpaper, and just-enough-color bedding that added all together, creates a great design that would not only thrill just about any young girl, it would equally delight most teens and even adults.
+Plus, this room can be transformed easily into a guest bedroom by changing out the accents, such as swapping the stuffed animals for new decorative... pillows.Continue to 6 of 9 below.

 06 of 09